 Companies, organisations & local authorities

-Put simply, the scope of the directive—in all dimensions—is extensive.
+Put simply, the scope of the EU Whistleblower Protection Directive—in all dimensions—is extensive.
 For example, the directive requires all companies and organisations with more than 50 ‘workers’ (together with local authorities that provide services for more than 10,000 people) to establish internal whistleblowing (‘reporting’) channels and processes.
 Clearly, this is a major change given that, at present, the majority of EU Member States do not legislate for whistleblowing processes, and even when they do, it is often limited to particular sectors such as financial services and public health.

 The concept of a ‘worker’ in the EU is broad and includes not only regular employees, but also workers in a range of employment relationships, including part-timers, trainees, fixed-term contract workers and interns.
-The threshold of 50 workers may be problematic for companies and organisations whose headcount fluctuates around that level, but clearly, the safest option (and best from a governance viewpoint) would be to simply establish the necessary internal reporting channels.
+The threshold of 50 workers may be problematic for companies and organisations whose headcount fluctuates around that level, but clearly, the safest option (and best from a governance viewpoint) would be to simply establish the necessary internal whistleblower reporting channels.

 Similarly, it is unclear whether non-EU entities that employ more than 50 workers who are located in the EU will need to comply with the directive, but given that their employees located in the EU are subject to a raft of EU labour laws, it is highly likely that that such entities will be subject to the directive, regardless of their employer’s location.
 Again, the safest option (and best from a governance viewpoint) would be to establish the necessary internal reporting channels, although it is expected that individual Member States will provide clarification on these points as and when the directive is enshrined in local law.

-Currently, the scope of whistleblowing reports is both restricted and variable across the EU Member States, with several adopting the guidance specified by the Article 29 Data Protection Working Party Opinion 1/2006, which essentially limited internal whistleblowing schemes to the ‘fields of accounting, internal accounting controls, auditing matters, fight against bribery, banking and financial crime’.
+Currently, the scope of whistleblower reporting is both restricted and variable across the EU Member States, with several adopting the guidance specified by the Article 29 Data Protection Working Party Opinion 1/2006, which essentially limited internal whistleblowing schemes to the ‘fields of accounting, internal accounting controls, auditing matters, fight against bribery, banking and financial crime’.
 However, some Member States did not adopt this guidance, and also others have gone for increased scope, often to reflect international legislative developments particularly the US Sarbanes-Oxley Act.
 Additionally, some Member States limit—at least in theory—which role-types can be the subject of a report.

-Scope under the directive
+Scope under the EU Whistleblower Protection Directive

 The directive has a focus on EU law and, as a consequence, the directive will allow whistleblowers to report, as a minimum, a very broad range of violations of the law including: